gaenseklein/slidenotes/tutorials/chart.md

  +++
 +++

-1. mix everything except the apples and fill your form with 2/3 of the mass
+1. mix everything except the apples and fill your form with two thirds of the mass
-2. cut apples very fine and fill your form up
+2. cut apples and fill your form
-3. top it with the mass you have left in crumbles, so that apples still are visible
+3. top it with the mass you have left in crumbles, so that the apples are still visible
-4. put it in the oven for 40 minutes...

 +++